 Ohio Dominican University was chartered on October 5, 1911 as the College of St. Mary of the Springs.
 It was founded as an all-women’s school, becoming coeducational in 1964.
 The college changed its name to Ohio Dominican College on July 1, 1968.

 Ohio Dominican University Health Services is located within The Wellness Center on the second floor of The Bishop James A. Griffin Student Center.
-Health Services is open to all students requiring primary care, assessment, evaluation and treatment options.
-There is no cost for services, supplies, cold care kits or over-the-counter medications.

 Ohio Dominican’s fitness center offers cardio equipment, free-weights, and men’s and women’s locker rooms.
 The area also has flat screen TVs and an audio system.
 There are more than 60 units of equipment including six treadmills, six stationary bikes, four ellipticals, dumbbells, and a stretch station.

 Ohio Dominican University is accredited by The Higher Learning Commission and is approved by the Ohio Department of Higher Education.

 Go to your profile page to get personalised recommendations!